chaerim-kim/chaerim-kim.github.io/_posts/_drafts/uais.md

 **Beyond accuracy: Novelty/ Serendipity**

-  - Easy to recommend items that are common or what user is used to, but wat about sth that user is not used to?
+  - Easy to recommend items that are common or what user is used to, but wat about something that user is not used to?

-  - **Novelty** – sth is not within the prediction, but is close to it hence will broaden the user experience
+  - **Novelty** – something is not within the prediction, but is close to it hence will broaden the user experience

   - **Serendipity** – something new, but is a relevant and pleasant